+- IMPORTANT: If installing the unit over a finished ceiling or living area, be certain to install an auxiliary condensate drain pan under the entire unit.
+This auxiliary drain pan should extend under any evaporator coil installed with the furnace. - 2.
 IMPORTANT: If using a cooling evaporator coil with this furnace, be sure the air passes over the heat exchanger before passing over the cooling coil.
 The cooled air passing over the warm ambient air inside the heat exchanger tubes can cause condensation inside the tubes resulting in corrosion and eventual failure.
-An auxiliary drain pan should extend under any evaporator coil installed with the furnace.